Compher’s 2 goals lead Avalanche to 5-1 win over Wild

 MacKinnon was held scoreless in the first meeting between the teams when Minnesota won at home on Nov.
 24 in a shootout.
 But the Avalanche also control their home ice and earned a pair of wins in Colorado by scoring seven goals in each game, the most recent a 7-1 victory on March 2.

 MacKinnon had three goals and five assists in the previous two meetings and gave the Avalanche a two-goal advantage on Tuesday by scoring just 11 seconds into the third period.
 MacKinnon picked up a loose puck and beat Koivu down the ice for an open shot and slid the puck under Dubnyk.

 Compher opened the scoring in the first with his first goal in 17 games and had one of three Colorado goals in the third, two that came on the power play.

 NOTES: Minnesota D Jared Spurgeon left early in the third period after crashing hard into the boards.
 Spurgeon’s legs were spread apart and split further after hitting the boards.
 He was helped off the ice and didn’t return.
 After the game, coach Bruce Boudreau would only say it wasn’t a knee or ankle injury. ...
 Wild rookie D Nick Seeler returned to the lineup after missing three games with a right biceps strain.
-Gustav Olofsson was scratched. .
-Spencer Martin was recalled from the American Hockey League and dressed as the Avalanche’s backup goaltender, with Jonathan Bernier (head) scratched.
+Gustav Olofsson was scratched. ...
+Spencer Martin was recalled from the American Hockey League and dressed as Colorado’s backup goaltender, with Jonathan Bernier (head) scratched.